-One of the most compelling arguments for cooperative learning is that it actively engages students in the learning process.
+One of the most compelling arguments for collaborative learning is that it actively engages students in the learning process.
 Small group activities are not new to the classroom.
-Traditionally, students have always gathered to study, practice, and present but there is a growing acknowledgment that combined with whole group instruction and individual work, collaborative classroom learning is a powerful teaching strategy.
+Traditionally, students have gathered to study, practice, and present but there is a growing acknowledgment that combined with whole group instruction and individual work, collaborative classroom learning is a powerful teaching strategy.

-The case for Collaborative Learning
+The Case for a Collaborative Learning Classroom

 Collaborative learning is an educational approach to teaching and learning that involves groups of students working together to solve a problem, complete a task, or create a product.
 Students with different levels of ability use a variety of learning activities to improve their understanding of a subject.
 Each member is not only responsible for learning what is taught but also for helping their peers learn.